Manu343726/Manu343726.github.io/_posts/2019-04-18-more-fun-with-user-defined-attributes.md

 > like calling the steam engine "Modern" because it's being compared with
 > Egiptian slaves pushing giant stone blocks on ramps to build piramid
 > looking structures.

+Look, live preview!

+Note that markdown features such as *italic* or **bold** are hidden if not being edited.

 The point of the `unittest` project is not whether the `assert_called_with()` syntax is the best alternative for unit testing,